 Most singers specialise in a certain style of music, and we highly recommend hiring a specialist if you have a certain type of genre in mind.
 For example, if you’re looking for a jazz singer, then make sure you go with someone from a jazz background who can sing jazz effortlessly, rather than a classical singer who may not do the jazz justice.

-Alternatively, you want want a mixture of styles, in which case it’s better to go for someone versatile who can offer a variety of styles.
+Alternatively, you may want a mixture of styles, in which case it’s better to go for someone versatile who can offer a variety of styles.
 For example, many singers are able to perform one set of pop songs, followed by another set of jazz or rock songs.

 The most popular styles requested by Encore customers booking singers are: